LCA-CI-builds-repair/spektral/docs/templates/creating-layer.md

 # Creating a Message-Passing Layer

-In this tutorial we go over the `MessagePassing` interface for creating GNN layers.
+In this tutorial we go over the `MessagePassing` interface for c## Creating a New Layer

+To create a new layer in your software project, follow these steps:

+1. Define the new layer in your project structure.
+2. Implement the necessary functions and classes for the new layer.
+3. Integrate the new layer with existing modules.

+Here is an example of how you can create a new layer in your project: eating GNN layers.

 This is a very flexible class that is based on three main functions: message, aggregate and update.
 By overriding these methods, you can define the behaviour of your own layers.